paymeinfra/hueytech_audit_logs/README.md

 ### Gunicorn Configuration

 The package provides a custom Gunicorn logger that logs requests to both a rotating file and the database.
+The configuration is designed to avoid the "Apps aren't loaded yet" error by deferring Django imports until after the application is initialized.

+During installation, the `gunicorn_config.py` file is automatically copied to your project directory, so you don't need to manually copy it.

 Configure it using these environment variables:

 ```bash
 # Basic Gunicorn configuration